thezion/slookup/README.md

-# sourcemap-lookup
+# online-sourcemap-lookup
-A tool for consuming source maps.
+A tool for consuming source maps directly from production environments.

-Built because we regularly get bug reports in the form of line numbers and column numbers in our compiled and minified react code.
+Built because we regularly get bug reports in the form of line numbers and column numbers in our compiled and minified JavaScript production code.
+Having source maps on production (preferably hidden from customers) or local allows us to map these stack trace errors to original source code.
-Since webpack outputs the map files I built this command line tool for taking a path to the map file and the reported line/column number and outputs the path to the source file and what line/column it maps to.
-If it can find the source file, it'll also print out the actual code in that location.

 # Usage

-Install with `npm install -g sourcemap-lookup`, then run `sourcemap-lookup -h` for detailed usage.
+Install with `npm install -g online-sourcemap-lookup`, then run `online-sourcemap-lookup -h` for detailed usage.

 ```
+Lookup of production uglified,minified,compressed,... javascript stack trace line and column number and display actual source code location.

 Usage:
-	sourcemap-lookup <path/to/map/file>:<line number>:<column number> [options]
+	online-sourcemap-lookup <http://domain/path/to/js/file.js>:<line number>:<column number> [options]

-Path to map file may include the .map or it will be assumed and added automatically.

 valid [options]:
 	-h, --help		 Show this help message.
 	-v, --version		 Show current version.
 	-A			 The number of lines to print after the target line.
 Default is 5.
 	-B			 The number of lines to print before the target line.
 Default is 5.
 	-C			 The number of lines to print before and after the target line.
 If supplied, -A and -B are ignored.
-	-s <sourcepath>,
-	--source-path=<sourcepath>	Provide a path to the actual source files, this will be used to find the file to use when printing the lines from the source file.
+	-s <sourcepath> 	 Provide a path to the actual source files, this will be used to find the file to use when printing the lines from the source file.
 Default is ./
+	-m <source-map-url> 	 Provide a URL to the actual source maps file, this will be used to lookup source maps.
+Default is the same as .js URL location.
+Example: http://domain/path/to/js/source/maps/
 ```

 # Example output

-Ran the following command: `sourcemap-lookup build/v2.0.19/product.js:24673:19` to get this output:
+Ran the following command: `online-sourcemap-lookup http://localhost:9401/my-site/static/main.1ae303a6f8b6caf24b4e.js:1:683258 -s /project/source/code/path/ -m http://localhost:9401/my-site/static/source-maps` to get this output:

 ```

+Downloading sourcemap file from http://localhost:9401/my-site/static/source-maps/main.1ae303a6f8b6caf24b4e.js.map
 Original Position:
-	webpack:///~/react/lib/ReactTransitionGroup.js?bd5c, Line 107:0
+	webpack:///src/webapp/app/my-site/components/map.component.ts, Line 55:10

 Code Section:
-102 |     }
-103 |   },
-104 |
-105 |   _handleDoneAppearing: function (key) {
-106 |     var component = this.refs[key];
+50 |     const products$ = zip(
-107 |     if (component.componentDidAppear) {
+51 |       this.productsService.products,
-108 |       component.componentDidAppear();
+52 |       this.mapLoaded$
-109 |     }
+53 |     );
-110 |
+54 |
+55>|     throw Error('Im horrible ErRoR!!');
+               ^
-111 |     delete this.currentlyTransitioningKeys[key];
+56 |
+57 |     const userPosition$ = this.mapLoaded$
+58 |       .pipe(
+59 |         switchMap(() => this.userPositionService.getUserPosition())
-112 |
+60 |       );

 ```